CtripleU/CtripleU.github.io/_pages/about.md

 Hello!
 I am a dynamic professional who is deeply interested in how things work, and how they can work better.
 My interests lie at the intersection of technology, research, and social impact.

-Throughout my career, I have excelled in diverse roles spanning Machine Learning, Research, Project Management, and DevOps.
+Throughout my career, I have excelled in diverse roles spanning Machine Learning, Research and Analysis, Project Management, and DevOps.
 I have consistently demonstrated my ability to:

 - Master new technologies
 - Apply rigorous analytical thinking